matt-powelldev2784/PM-Test/README.md

 I have followed the component composition model, therefore the may be several components in a single file.

 ## What you would improve with more time

+- Complete responsiveness across all screen sizes.
+- Add interactivity to more components.
+- Implement accessibility features.
+- Add unit and integration tests.
+- Optimize images and assets for better performance.